Mckinley Elementary School serves 280 students in grades Kindergarten-5.

 Mckinley Elementary School ranks among the top 20% of public schools in Kansas for:

 Percent Eligible For Free Lunch

-Mckinley Elementary School's student population of 348 students has stayed relatively flat over five school years.
+Mckinley Elementary School's student population of 280 students has declined by 16% over five school years.

 Total Classroom Teachers